 Connor is the GSA Vice President, and a PhD student in the School of Social Work.
 His passions include mental health and literary analysis.
 He wishes he could learn more about every discipline in the graduate school.
 As the leader of internal affairs at the GSA, he wishes to represent the concerns of graduate students to the GSA and to help them navigate GSA policies.
 He is always open to hearing from you!

-Jen is the Mark Diamond Research Fund Director and GSA Treasurer.
+Jen is the Mark Diamond Research Fund Director.
 She is a PhD student in the Department of Linguistics

 Brittany serves as the Mark Diamond Research Fund Assistant, where she works closely with the MDRF Director to administer the grant funds and aid students in their funding application.
 She is a PhD student in the Department of Anthropology and the Director of the Comparative Primate Anatomy Laboratory.
 Outside of school, she can frequently be found doing yoga, baking, and drinking lots of coffee.

 Courtney is a Masters student working towards her degree in Mental Health Counseling.
 As the GSA Programming Coordinator, she makes your weekend plans so you don’t have to.
 Let her know if there are any events that you want to see in the future.

 Samantha Schichtel-Greenwood is a graduate student in the Educational Psychology and Quantitative Methods program, and is serving as an Hourly Associate Editor.
 Samantha is also employed full-time on campus as an administrative staff member.
 When not editing, managing spreadsheets or arguing with SPSS, Samantha can be found running (half) marathons, practicing yoga, and brewing her own kombucha.
 She looks forward to helping your academic ideas shine through on paper.

 Rhuturaj Mehta is a graduate student in the Electrical Department of UB’s School of Engineering and is serving as the GSA Webmaster